THE-PRG/FoddsBPWA/README.md

 # FoddsBPWA

-FoddsBPWA (Formula One Odds Blazor Progressive Web App) is an attempt at a PWA using Blazor Webassembly
+FoddsBPWA (Formula One Odds Blazor Progressive Web App) is an attempt at a PWA using Blazor Webassembly with the goal of providing Formula One related data

 A build of the project is available at: https://fodds.alwaysdata.net